Cut on leg

 1. Initial Wound Care

-• Control Bleeding: Apply direct pressure to the wound with a sterile dressing or clean cloth to control bleeding.
-Elevate the affected area if possible.
+• Control Bleeding: Apply direct pressure with a sterile dressing.
+Elevate the injured area above heart level if possible.
+Use tourniquets only as a last resort.

-• Cleaning: Irrigate the wound thoroughly with saline or clean water to remove debris and reduce the risk of infection.
-Avoid using harsh antiseptics that can damage tissue.
+• Cleaning: Irrigate the wound thoroughly with sterile saline or clean water to remove debris and bacteria.
+High-pressure irrigation may be used for contaminated wounds.

 2. Wound Closure